 GETTING HERE AND THERE

-Following a recommendation from a Louisville Regional Airport Authority working group, the airport will be renamed Louisville Muhammad Ali International Airport in honor of the late boxer, who called Louisville his native city.
-Despite the name change, which still requires approval from the Federal Aviation Administration, the airport’s three-letter abbreviation—SDF—will not change.
+The airport was recently renamed Louisville Muhammad Ali International Airport in honor of the late boxer, who called Louisville his native city.
+Despite the name change, the airport’s three-letter abbreviation—SDF—will not change.

 CONVENTION CENTER EXPANSION

 After being closed for two years, the Kentucky International Convention Center reopened in August 2018 following a $207 million renovation and expansion.
 The extensively updated convention center increased its exhibit space by more than one-third to more than 200,000 square feet as well as increased its ballroom space by 10,000 square feet to 40,000 square feet.
 Other features include 52 meeting rooms, a 175-seat conference theater and Oak & Brew, a coffee-by-day, bourbon-by-night experience.

 Louisville City FC, the city’s USL soccer team, has begun construction of a new soccer-specific stadium in the city’s Butchertown area.
 The $65 million project is expected to be complete in spring 2020.
 When finished, the stadium is expected to seat 11,300 for soccer.
 The stadium us part of a larger $200 million development over 40 acres that includes residential and retail space.

 The Louisville Urban League has proposed a new $35 million indoor track and field complex in west Louisville.
 The city of Louisville has committed $10 million toward the project and fundraising efforts are underway to secure more financing for the complex, which would feature 4,000 seats.
 Officials estimate the complex could attract more than 30,000 visitors a year and generate $47 million in economic impact along with nearly 15,000 additional hotel room nights.